 - Trustee, Bergen County Bar Association

-- Past President, Young Lawyers Division of the Bergen County Bar Association
+- Past President, Young Lawyers Division, Bergen County Bar Association

 - Member, New Jersey State Bar Association